-CBDV Is A Minor Cannabinoid Helping Neurological Problems In A Major Way
+CBDV Is A Minor Cannabinoid That May Help Neurological Problems In A Major Way

 CBDV is a non-intoxicating cannabinoid that may act within the hippocampus to correct seizures, ASD symptoms, and Rett Syndrome.